Bodo Rudwaleit: Coaching career

 Insolvency proceedings were opened against BFC Dynamo on 1 November 2001.
 The club had to continue under amateur conditions.
 Coach Bogs then announced that he would not continue.
 Assistant coach Mario Maek took over as new coach, with Rudwaleit as his assistant.
 The team was drawn against VfB Fortuna Biesdorf in the Round of 16 of the 2001-02 Berlin Cup.
 The match was played at the Stadion im Sportforum on 13 March 2002.
 BFC Dynamo had difficulties putting a team together, as the match was played in the middle of the week.
 Only nine players from the reserve team were available, the rest were either tied to their military service or prevented from participating because of work.
 Both Rudwaleit and Maek had to join the team.
 This time, Rudwaleit also got to play.
 At the age of 44 years, 7 months and 10 days, he became the oldest player ever in BFC Dynamo.
 During the match he also got to play together with his son Robert Rudwaleit, who had then made his third appearance for BFC Dynamo.
 The German writer Steffen Karas writes that Rudwaleit played the match as goalkeeper, and that regular goalkeeper Luke Naughton played up front, with Maek as libero.
-In such a case, Rudwaleit has never previously conceded more goals during a match for BFC Dynamo, his negative record until then was 0-5 against SV Werder Bremen in the 1987-88 European Cup.
-Rudwaleit himself states that he helped the team as a libero during the spring.
+In such a case, Rudwaleit has never previously conceded more goals during a match for BFC Dynamo, his negative record until then was 0–5 against SV Werder Bremen in the 1987–88 European Cup.
+However, Rudwaleit himself states that he helped the team as a libero during the spring.